-What exactly is an OC or the occupancy certificate?
+What exactly is an OC or an occupancy certificate?

-The local authorities grant an occupancy certificate (OC), which certifies that the building is suitable for occupation and that it has been built in accordance with the approved plan and the local law.
-It is a must have document one must receive while purchasing a property.
+The local authorities grant an occupancy certificate (OC), which certifies that the building is suitable for occupation and its development has been in accordance with the approved plan and the local law.
+It is a must-have document one must receive while purchasing a property.

 Who is eligible to get an occupancy certificate?